RayTracing/raytracing.github.io/README.md

 Project Status
 ---------------
 Hot on the heels of [v3.2.1][] we've released [v3.2.2][] a mere three weeks later.
-After this, we're going to hunker down for a while, working on our next major release, v4.0.0.
-We'll be tackling some refactorings to simplify the code further, tackle some larger outstanding issues, and focus on more development of book 3.
+After this, we're going to hunker down for a while, working on our next major release: v4.0.0.
+We'll be tackling some larger refactorings to further simplify the code, tackle some large outstanding issues, and focus on more development of book 3: _Ray Tracing: The Rest of Your Life_.

 If you have a change you'd like to contribute, [please see our contribution guidelines][CONTRIBUTING].